CCPM-IO/.github/CONTRIBUTING.md

 # Contributing

-The file is home to contributing information for Informatics Operations (IO) at the Colorado Center for Personalized Medicine (CCPM), University of Colorado Anschutz Medical Campus.
+The file is home to contribution documentation for Informatics Operations (IO) at the Colorado Center for Personalized Medicine (CCPM), University of Colorado Anschutz Medical Campus.

+## Code of Conduct

+We follow a code of conduct which may be found here: [CODE_OF_CONDUCT.md](https://github.com/CCPM-TIS/.github/CODE_OF_CONDUCT.md).

+## Security

+We follow security procedures which may be found here: [SECURITY.md](https://github.com/CCPM-TIS/.github/SECURITY.md)

 ## Source Code, Data, and Reproducibility